Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 What is Kerosene Creek?

-Kerosene Creek is a natural hot spring close to Rotorua.
-It’s one of the many hot springs in the area, but this one is entirely natural.
+Kerosene Creek is a natural hot spring near Rotorua.
+It’s one of many hot springs in the area, but this one is entirely natural.

 The area surrounding Rotorua is known for its volcanic activity.
-There are several volcanoes nearby including Tongariro, Taupo and Tarawera.
-With so much volcanic activity in the area, there are a lot of geological events going on underground.
+Several volcanoes, including Tongariro, Taupo, and Tarawera, are nearby.
+With so much volcanic activity in the area, there are many geological events going on underground.

-The water temperature at Kerosene Creek varies, but it’s normally between 35°C and 38°C (95°F and 98°F).
-If there has been heavy rain, the water levels will be higher and this can cool down the water temperature.
+The water temperature at Kerosene Creek varies, but it’s generally between 35°C and 38°C (95°F and 98°F).
+If there has been heavy rain, the water levels will be higher, which can cool the water temperature.

-The beautiful hot water creek is surrounded by lush forest and is a great spot to relax.
+The beautiful hot water creek is surrounded by lush forest, making it a unique and relaxing spot.

 Another popular spot nearby to experience natural hot springs is Spa Thermal Park in Taupo.